erictt/computer-science-learning/algorithms-2/week-1.md

 * **Center of a tree**.
 Given a graph that is a tree (connected and acyclic), find a vertex such that its maximum distance from any other vertex is minimized.
     *  Find the diameter of the tree (the longest path between two vertices) and return a vertex in the middle.
 *  **Parallel edge detection**.
 Devise a linear-time algorithm to count the parallel edges in a graph.
     *  Hint: maintain a boolean array of the neighbors of a vertex, and reuse this array by only reinitializing the entries as needed.
-    *  I'm still not able to fully understand this "parallel edge" means.
-Does it mean two edges with the same start vertex and end vertex? or just need start with the same start vertex?
-    *  **// TODO got to figure out this later on.**
+    *  **// TODO Don't understand.**

 ## Directed Graphs (Digraphs)